jbcodeforce/jbcodeforce.github.io/docs/aws.md

 * Assign users to groups and assign policies to groups and not to individual user.
 * For identity federation SAML standard is used

-## EC2
+## EC2 components

 * Renting machine EC2
 * Storing data on virtual drives EBS
 * Distribute load across machines ELB
 * Auto scale the service ASG

-Amazon Machine Image: AMI, image for OS and preinstalled soft.
-Amazon Linux 2
+Amazon Machine Image: AMI, image for OS and preinstalled softwares.
+Amazon Linux 2 for linux base image.

  ![0](./images/EC2-instance.png)

-When creating an instance, we can select the VPC and the AZ subnet, and the storage (EBS) for root folder to get OS.
-The security group helps to isolate the instance for example authorizing ssh on port 22.
+When creating an instance, we can select the VPC and the AZ subnet, and the storage (EBS) for root folder to get the OS.
+The security group helps to isolate the instance, for example, authorizing ssh on port 22 or HTTP port 80.
-Get the public ssh key, and once instance started: `ssh -i EC2key.pem  ec2-user@ec2-52-8-75-8.us-west-1.compute.amazonaws.com `
+Get the public ssh key, and when the instance is started, use: `ssh -i EC2key.pem  ec2-user@ec2-52-8-75-8.us-west-1.compute.amazonaws.com `

-Can use **EC2 Instance Connect** to open a terminal in the web browser.
+Can also use **EC2 Instance Connect** to open a terminal in the web browser.
 Need to get SSH port open.

 EC2 has a section to add `User data`, which could be used to define a bash script to install dependent software and start some services.

-EC2 instance types see [ec2instances.info](https://www.ec2instances.info)
+EC2 **instance types**: (see [ec2instances.info](https://www.ec2instances.info))

 * R: applications that needs a lot of RAM – in-memory caches
 * C: applications that needs good CPU – compute / databases
 * M: applications that are balanced (think “medium”) – general / web app
 * I: applications that need good local I/O (instance storage) – databases
-* G: applications that need a GPU –
+* G: applications that need a GPU
 * T2/T3 for burstable instance: When the machine needs to process something unexpected (a spike in load for example), it can burst.
 Use burst credits to control CPU usage.

 ### Launch types

-* **On demand**: short workload, predictable pricing, pay per second after first minute
+* **On demand**: short workload, predictable pricing, pay per second after first minute.
 * **Reserved** for at least for one year, used for long workloads like database.
 Get discounted rate from on-demand.
-* **Convertible reserved** instance for changing resource capacity
+* **Convertible reserved** instance for changing resource capacity over time.
-* **Scheduled reserved** instance for job based workload for example
+* **Scheduled reserved** instance for job based workload.
-* **Spot instance** for very short - 90% discount on on-demand - used for work resilient to failure like batch job, data analysis, image processing,..
+* **Spot instance** for very short - 90% discount on on-demand - used for work resilient to failure like batch job, data analysis, image processing,...
-    * Define a max spot price and get the instance while the current spot price < max.
-The hourly spot price varies base on offer and capacity.
+    * Define a **max spot price** and get the instance while the current spot price < max.
+The hourly spot price varies based on offer and capacity.
     * if the current spot price > max, then instance will be stopped
     * with spot block we can a time frame without interruptions.
-    * The expected state is defined in a 'spot request' which can be cancelled. one time or persistent request types are supported.
+    * The expected state is defined in a 'spot request' which can be cancelled.
+One time or persistent request types are supported.
 Cancel a spot request does not terminate instances, but need to be the first thing to do and then terminate the instances.
     * Spot fleets allow to automatically request spot instance with the lowest price.
-* Dedicated instance not shared with other
 * **Dedicated hosts** to book entire physical server and control instance placement. # years.
 BYOL.

 Use **EC2 launch templates** to automate instance launches, simplify permission policies, and enforce best practices across your organization.
-(Look very similar than docker image)
+(Look very similar as docker image)

 ### AMI